microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Further work, also from our group, and ongoing research is focusing on improving the segmentation of vasculature in microtomographic datasets.
 Convolutional neural networks (CNNs) have emerged as a powerful tool for vascular segmentation [@doi:10.2144/btn-2020-0108].
-Specifically, the U-Net architecture of CNNs seems very promising for vascular segmentation tasks and has been applied for the segmentation of murine vascular networks [@doi:10.1161/ATVBAHA.124.320672].
+Specifically, the U-Net architecture of CNNs seems very promising for vascular segmentation tasks and has been applied for the segmentation of murine vascular networks [@doi:10.1161/ATVBAHA.124.320672] and to high-resolution (~20 µm voxel size) tomographic datasets of intact human organs [@doi:10.1038/s41598-024-77582-5].
 While neural network-based segmentation methods have shown promising results, the scarcity of annotated public datasets poses a challenge for training robust models and developing models that can generalize across different tissues, modalities, scales, and pathologies remains an active area of investigation.

 In the small animal model studies without metal or similar biomedical implants, the application of whole mouse clearing and imaging with vDISCO approach could be the method of choice [@doi:10.1038/s41596-022-00788-2].